Dastar: Conflicts with civil law

 Shirish Chotalia, Alberta lawyer, represented the Sikh Society of Calgary, the Alberta Civil Liberties Association, and the Friends of the Sikhs, pro bono.

 In the United States in 2002, Jasjit Singh Jaggi, a Sikh traffic policeman employed with the New York Police Department, was forced to leave his job because he insisted on wearing a dastār on duty.
 He petitioned with the New York Human Rights Commission, and in 2004 a US judge ruled that he should be reinstated.

 In France in 2004, the Sikh community protested against the introduction of a law prohibiting the display of any religious symbols in state-run schools.
 The Shiromani Gurdwara Parbandhak Committee urged the French Government to review the bill, stating that the ban would have grave consequences for the Sikhs.
 The Government of India discussed the matter with the French officials, who stated that an exception for turbaned Sikh boys in French public schools was not possible.

 In 2007, the Canadian government introduced new procedures for accommodation of Sikhs in regard to passport photos, driver licensing, and other legal licensing.
 This bill was also supported by the Sikh Council of Canada.

 In April 2009, Capt.
 Kamaljit Singh Kalsi and 2nd Lt.
 Tejdeep Singh Rattan challenged a U.S. Army order that they remove their turbans and shave their beards.
 In March 2010, Rattan became the first Sikh to graduate Army Officer School at Fort Sam Houston since the exemption was eliminated in 1984; a waiver was granted for his religion.
 Kalsi will also attend basic training.

-In Ireland, Ravinder Singh Oberoi applied to become a member of the voluntary police force Garda Reserve but was not permitted to wear a dastār.
+In Ireland, Ravinder Singh Oberoi applied to become a member of the voluntary police force Garda Reserve but was not permitted to wear a dastār in 2007.
 He unsuccessfully claimed discrimination on grounds of race and religion; the High Court ruled in 2013 on a preliminary issue that he could not claim under employment equality legislation as he was not an employee and was not in vocational training.
+But in 2019, Garda Commissioner Drew Harris granted exemptions for uniform alterations based on the Garda uniform code to allow officers from some ethnic communities to wear clothing related to their religion.
+Oberoi is currently working in the GR as of November 2020.